Traffic Ticket Frequently Asked Questions

 No. Signing the ticket merely indicates you've properly received it.
 You'll still have your day in traffic court.

 The ticket is valid, but if the mistake is fundamental to the charge at hand, you may be able to defend yourself by pointing out the erroneous information.
-For instance, if you receive a parking ticket and the license plate number recorded is no where near your actual plate number, you may be able to say the officer erred in determining your car was at fault.
+For instance, if you receive a parking ticket and the license plate number recorded is nowhere near your actual plate number, you may be able to say the officer erred in determining your car was at fault.
 If the ticket has a violation noted as occurring on a specific day, and you can prove you were elsewhere at that time, that may also be a defense.
 If the citation mentions your vehicle as being a yellow Honda and you drive a black Lexus, you can point that out to the judge as a cause to dismiss the charges.

-However, simple errors don't mean much such as noting the car was dark blue instead of black, or reversing a number or digit when recording the license plate.
+However, simple errors don't mean much such as noting the car was dark blue instead of black or reversing a number or digit when recording the license plate.
 But, as mentioned above, if there is any doubt, the judge will usually err on the side of the ticketing officer.

 As a matter of practicality, if the offense is a minor infraction with no points being assessed to your license and little likelihood of affecting your insurance rates, then the best avenue is to simply grumble, pay and then forget about it.
 The time and aggravation spent in traffic court will more than outweigh the benefits of saving a couple of bucks.
-However, if the charge is more serious, the fines likely to be high with points being levied against your license - you may want to give considerable thought to hiring a qualified and experience traffic attorney.
+However, if the charge is more serious, the fines likely to be high with points being levied against your license - you may want to give considerable thought to hiring a qualified and experienced traffic attorney.
 In cases of DUI / DWI, reckless driving, vehicular homicide or similar serious infractions - don't fool around.
 Hire the most competent lawyer you can find.
 Your driving privileges and possibly your freedom hang in the balance.